 What do you do after a Whitestown bus accident?
 You call first responders, you assess your losses, and you contact an insurance provider.
 Even if you’re diligent in your effort to recover, though, the cost of your post-accident medical bills and property damage can leave you in a bind.

 Fortunately, the state of Indiana affords you the right to take civil action against the party responsible for your bus accident.
-You can work with Whitestown bus accident lawyers to determine what damages you deserve in the wake of your accident.
+You can work with Whitestown personal injury lawyers to determine what damages you deserve in the wake of your accident.
 Vaughan & Vaughan has the experience to make your civil efforts straightforward and low-stress.

 What Can You Do After a Bus Accident?